Didactics and Seminars

 Monthly Training Director Meetings

-Interns will attend a monthly meeting with the training director to discuss issues related to professional development, track progress related to individual internship goals and monitor progress toward completing the internship.
+Interns will attend a monthly meeting with the training directors to discuss issues related to professional development, track progress related to individual internship goals, and monitor progress toward completing the internship.